fractastical/ar/README.md

 *   `{a b c}` expands into `(curly-bracket a b c)` which lets you write a macro/fn to change the behavior of the `{}` syntax

-*   It is easy to specify that all arguments to a function should be optional: just parameterize `ac-fn-required-args?` to `nil`.
-Likewise, it's easy to specify that destructuring should be rigid by setting `ac-fn-rigid-destructuring?` to `t`.

-    Note: rigid destructuring means that `(let (a b) (list 1) a)` will fail because an insufficient number of arguments were passed.

 *   It is easy to change the behavior of function arguments by changing parameters:

     *   `ac-fn-required-args?` specifies whether required arguments are allowed, or whether all arguments are optional